Frequently Asked Questions

-We at Theory use the term Jiu-Jitsu to embrace the open-source nature that is Jiu-Jitsu in 2021, teaching the sport and self-defense aspects to our students.
+We at Theory use the umbrella term Jiu-Jitsu to embrace the open-source nature that is grappling in 2022, teaching the sport and self-defense aspects to our students.

 Jiu-Jitsu embraces the same mentality of controlling our opponent’s through various pins, but there are two aspects that make it much different: submission holds and the position known as Guard.

 Submission holds (typically a joint lock of some kind or a choke/stranglehold) demonstrate to our partner that if the match were to continue, that there could be serious damage to their body or the potential that they can pass out from a choke.
 Although the matches rarely ever manifest actual damage or students passing out, it is mimicking a self-defense situation where if the event were to continue and the opponent was damaged or passed out, it would be a major advantage for them to cause further harm if they so chose.
 In order to prevent harm in a match, a student will “tap out” either by tapping twice on their partner or vocalizing with the word “Tap” to let them know that they submit with the seriousness of their submission hold.

 The Guard position is where our legs are over their hips while we lay on our back.
 This allows us to keep our opponent in front of us and the use the power of our legs to sweep our opponent or even in some cases to generate pressure for submission holds.
 This is something very unique to Jiu-Jitsu and distinguishes it from other grappling arts, such as wrestling and Judo.